videlais/Unofficial-Ink-Cookbook/Chapter6/index.md

 ### Shuffle Stopping

-Using the keywords `shuffle` and `stopping` together shows a random entry excluding the last one and then only the last one in additional attempts.
+Using the keywords `shuffle` and `stopping` together shows a random element excluding the last one and then only the last one in additional attempts.

 ```ink
 {shuffle stopping: